I don’t always believe in God, but I believe in God.

 - After years of hearing songs by The Breeders via The Pixies, why did it take Ben Lee’s cover of Divine Hammer for me to notice the song?

-- And why am I more drawn to songs by Ben and other songwriters that overtly address spirit?
+- And why am I more drawn to songs by songwriters that overtly address spirit?

 Why have I turned to music more actively, when it was more passive in the past?
 When reading some chapters of a Joni Mitchell biography in their entirety and skimming others, why did I zone in one a single line in which she described one of her bass players as, “somehow in possession of the divine.”?